Samarth1337/Restaurant_Recommendation_Likelihood_Research_Study/README.md

 Limited power: Our study acknowledges limitations in detecting small effects due to limited statistical power.
 Importance of interpretation: We emphasize the importance of interpreting findings cautiously, considering sample limitations and scenario complexity.

+## Hypotheses:

+### Main Effect of Scenario Type:
+Purpose: This will allow us to determine which scenario has a larger effect on the number of times the participant suggests their favorite restaurant.
+Null Hypothesis (H0): There is no significant difference in the number of restaurant suggestions between the Discount and New Location scenarios.
+Alternative Hypothesis (H1): There is a significant difference in the number of restaurant suggestions between the Discount and New Location scenarios.

+### Main Effect of Time:
+Purpose: This will allow us to determine if either scenario affects the number of times the participant suggests their favorite restaurant.
+Null Hypothesis (H0): There is no significant difference in the number of restaurant suggestions between the Before and After time points.
+Alternative Hypothesis (H1): There is a significant difference in the number of restaurant suggestions between the Before and After time points.

+### Significance Level:
+We will set the significance level (alpha) at 0.05, indicating a 5% chance of Type I error.
+This threshold is commonly used in hypothesis testing.

+### Scenario Type (Discount vs. New Location):
+This factor represents the experimental conditions for randomly assigning participants.
+It enables us to evaluate whether introducing a discount or opening a new location significantly impacts the frequency of restaurant suggestions.

+### Time (Before vs. After):
+This within-subject factor accounts for the temporal aspect of our study.
+By measuring participant behavior before and after the implementation of the assigned scenario, we can assess any changes that occur over time.

+Our analysis aims to provide insights into whether opening a closer location or offering a discount would lead participants to suggest their favorite restaurant more frequently.
+By examining the main effects and interaction, we can discern which scenario has a more pronounced impact on participant behavior.

 ## Results:

 The statistical analyses revealed a significant main effect of time on restaurant recommendations (F(1, 65) = 67.139, p < .001).